 |Children & Student||Rp25.000|

 Nuart Sculpture Park’s basic facilities include a spacious parking lot and clean toilets.
 The gallery has several restaurants inside the building.
 The signature café, N’Cafe, offers a Balinese delicacy, the Balinese Crispy duck which a favorite among visitors.
-Small food stands are scattered around the garden area where visitors can buy mineral water of snacks.
+Small food stands are scattered around the garden area where visitors can buy mineral water or snacks.

 How To Get To Nuart Sculpture Park

 Nuart Sculpture Park is conveniently located not far from Bandung city center.
-The simplest way to go there from any point Bandung is by a taxi.
-Make sure to order a metered one or an online taxi to avoid scam.
+The simplest way to go there from any point Bandung is by taxi.
+Make sure to order a metered one or an online taxi to avoid scams.
 The journey takes around 30 minutes either from Bandung Railway Station or Bandung Husein Sastranegara International Airport.

 There’s a public transport option available.
-Tourist can take a public van with route Sarijadi – Stasiun Hall and make a stop at Rusun Sarijadi.
+Tourists can take a public van with route Sarijadi – Stasiun Hall and make a stop at Rusun Sarijadi.
 From there on, tourists still need to walk around 1 kilometer or take a motorcycle taxi instead.
 Nuart Sculpture Park’s location is deep in a suburban residential area.
 There’s no public transportation stops right in front of its entrance.